amartincolby/Rust-Quick-Guide/README.md

     the object can only every be viewed after a complete update has occured, it is atomic.

-    Thus, by using Arc, different threads cannot access a value when it is in an incomplete state.
+    But how does this thought experiment apply to real-world Rust?
+If three threads tried to use an Rc to, for example, increment a value of 39, they may all try to increment 39, making the final value 40 instead of 42.
+Arc prevents this by making changes seem instantaneous to all consumers of the value.
+Thread A would necessarily increment 39 to 40, thread B 40 to 41, and thread C 41 to 42.
 Atomic entities can be used independently as well with the atomic module in the standard library.

     The below example was mostly taken from the official Rust docs.
 I have added some comments and exploratory print lines. */

     let accumulator = Arc::new(Mutex::new(0));

-    // A vector will be used to store the thread "handles" for later joining. let mut handles = vec![];
+    // A vector will store the thread "handles" for later join() calls. let mut handles = vec![];

+    // Generate 10 threads.
     for i in 0..10 {
         let acc = Arc::clone(&accumulator);
         let handle = thread::spawn(move || {